johuellm/ep_pad-lister/README.md

 # ep_pad-lister

-A plugin for Etherpad-lite that shows a list of all pads sorted by last edit date.
+**Update from johuellm:** Put the nice bootstrap table on the index page and made it beautiful.

-*(2018-11-27) Update from johuellm: Put the nice bootstrap table on the index page and made it beautiful.*
+A plugin for Etherpad-lite that shows a list of all pads sorted by last edit date on the index page.

 # Features